 “I picked Limitless because of their huge, devoted fan base, and the passion that company puts behind everything they do,” he said.
 “Randy Carver put together a company in a region where independent wrestling suffered from terrible shows and performances and he went on to make it one of the best promotions in the country, hands down.
 I love the atmosphere and the shows and the quality of wrestling you find there, and I knew they’d make my comeback mean something.
 That’s all I hope for and expect is that it means something – not only to me but to the people in the audience and the people putting it all together.”

 Blackwood’s match will be against Christian Casanova.
 The two were embroiled in a bitter feud prior to the accident.
-The bout was set up at LW’s last show in May in which Blackwood made a shocking run-in during Casanova’s match versus Brad Hollister and cost him the match.
+The bout was set up at LW’s last show in May in which Blackwood made a shocking run-in.
+During Casanova’s match versus Brad Hollister, Blackwood cost him the match.

-Afterward, Blackwood expressed his gratitude to the welcoming audience and announced the impending Vacationland Cup match-up as well as his new “Unkillable” nickname.
+Afterward, Blackwood expressed his gratitude to the welcoming audience.He then announced the impending Vacationland Cup match-up.
+As well as his new “Unkillable” nickname.

 You can watch his promo below